aoloe/cpp-console/README.md

   - add a command that already exists
   - add an alias that already exists (alias, command)
   - add an alias to a command that does not exist
+- eventually remove the test for the text parsing, since it's a private class function